COMPETITION FEES 2023

 DWC PACKAGE FEES 2023

 Dance World Cup (DWC) Package Fees $450 includes the convention with all workshops from international faculty and their performances in the Gala Showcase; custom-made 3-piece outfit made in Vancouver, Canada by Public Myth, plus luxury bus transportation from the Fairmont Le Manoir Richelieu to Quebec City, including tasting of French-Canadian cuisine.

 Convention Package $350 includes the convention with all the workshops from international faculty with performances in the Gala Showcase which are performed wearing their 3-piece Dance World Cup outfit made in Vancouver from Public Myth.

-Quebec Tour $150 for a day of activities in Quebec for teachers, dancers, and their families.
+Whistler Tour $175 for a day of activities for teachers, dancers, and their families.
 The Dance World Cup Package for $450 includes the Convention Package and Quebec Tour.

 ADMISSION FEES 2023

 Dance World Cup - Adult Passes for the duration of the event